clundie/webpack-splitting/README.md

 - The code for `View1` and `View2` is split into separate `.js` resources, so their code is not downloaded by the browser until the user navigates to them.
-  Those modules will be very tiny, since Webpack can deduplicate and remove modules that are shared with the main module (mainly, React, and also the Babel runtime).
+  Those modules can be tiny, since Webpack can deduplicate and remove modules that are shared with the main module (mainly, React, and also the Babel runtime).